wmwxwa/azure-docs-sdk-python/docs-ref-services/preview/cognitiveservices-anomalydetector-readme.md

 ---
 # Microsoft Azure SDK for Python

-This is the Microsoft Azure Cognitive Services Web Search Client Library.
+This is the Microsoft Azure Cognitive Services Anomaly Detector Client Library.
 This package has been tested with Python 2.7, 3.6+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).